Noncommutative Laplacian and numerical approximation of Laplace-Beltrami spectrum of compact Riemann surfaces: Matrix regularization of the Laplace-Beltrami operator

 for some $c_{k,\alpha}(f,g)\in \mathbb{R}$. \end{mdef} \begin{mprop} The quantization map \eqref{quantmap} defines a \textit{smooth} matrix regularization of $(\mathrm{\Sigma},\omega)$. \end{mprop} \begin{proof} The statement follows by improving the approximation \eqref{approx} using Taylor remainder theorem:

 from which \eqref{smooth} follows by computing the commutator. \end{proof}

-We can know show how the square-root of the determinant of the metric tensor $\sqrt{|g|}$, which contains curvature information about the surface, can be approximated by matrix commutators. \begin{mprop} Consider $(\mathrm{\Sigma},\omega)$ a compact surface embedded in $\mathbb{R}^3$ with an $S^1$-axial symmetry and equipped with the induced metric tensor $g$.
+We can now show how the square-root of the determinant of the metric tensor $\sqrt{|g|}$, which contains curvature information about the surface, can be approximated by matrix commutators. \begin{mprop} Consider $(\mathrm{\Sigma},\omega)$ a compact toric surface embedded in $\mathbb{R}^3$ equipped with the induced metric tensor $g$.
 Let $(x_1,x_2,x_3)$ the local coordinate embedding system.
 Then, the image of $\sqrt{|g|}$ under the quantization map \eqref{quantmap} satisfies

 where

 such that $T_N(x_i)=X_i$ for $i\in \left\lbrace 1,2,3\right\rbrace $. \end{mprop} \begin{proof} Let us recall Equation \eqref{determetric}, where the metric determinant is expressed in local coordinates: